 4. Notice and Evidence Requirements

-The last step would involve the consideration of other additional contractual conditions, such as notice and evidence, and whether they have been met.
+The last step in a contract negotiation process is to consider other contractual conditions.
 FM clauses typically contain prescribed time periods for notice to be provided following the occurrence of the triggering FM event.
 A failure to provide this will void the party’s FM rights.
-Where there is no requirement to provide evidence or documentation, relying parties should still document the impacts of COVID-19 on their ability to meet their obligations, as well as their efforts to avoid and mitigate such impacts.
+A party should document the impacts of COVID-19 on their ability to meet their obligations.

 The enforceability of a force majeure clause as a result of COVID-19 is fact-dependent and contract-specific.
-If you are considering relying on such a clause, you should obtain legal advice to review the contractual documentation and circumstances of your situation prior to doing so.
+If you are considering relying on a contractual clause, you should obtain legal advice.

 With specialist civil litigation lawyers at Tailor Law, we can discuss your matter with you over a free consultation.
 Call us now at 905-366-0202 for more information or you can reach us through our website here.